darkmetalic/ColorPicker/README.md

 # ColorPicker
 ColorPicker by Luiz Renato for LOVE2D 0.10+

-PRESS C OR 1 PICK RGB TO CLIP
+>> press C or 1 pick RGB to clip

-PRESS H OR 2 PICK HEX TO CLIP
+>> press H or 2 pick HEX to clip

-PRESS ENTER OR 0 TO DEFAULTS
+>> press enter or 0 to defaults

-UP/DOWN/LEFT/RIGHT TO MOVE SELECTOR
+>> up/down/left/right to move selector